 3 – Mark your colours and objects so you know where your wool and 2D elements are going to sit.
 Keep it as simple as possible and remember these are just your guide lines.

 4 – Time to get out your wool and needles.
-I am using a star 36/38 needles (good all rounders) and a punch tool (7 needles) to speed up the process.
+I am using a 36/38 needles (good all rounders) and a punch tool (7 needles) to speed up the process.

 5 – I felted the landscape first but you can start wherever you want depending on your picture style.
 I will be felting on my 2D elements later and adding embellishment.
 Lay your colour on, or between the lines, you have drawn, and use your needle to gently felt into place.
 It doesn’t have to be firmly felted but should stay in position.